E-mail: schoech [at] uni-trier.de

 - Schöch, Christof.
 “Topic Modeling Genre: An Exploration of French Classical and Enlightenment Drama.”
 Digital Humanities Quarterly 11, no. 2 (2017): §1-53.

-- Evert, Stefan, Fotis Jannidis, Thomas Proisl, Steffen Pielström, Thorsten Vitt, Christof Schöch, and Isabella Reger.
+- Evert, St., Fotis Jannidis, Thomas Proisl, Steffen Pielström, Thorsten Vitt, Christof Schöch, and Isabella Reger.
 “Understanding and Explaining Distance Measures for Authorship Attribution.”
 Digital Scholarship in the Humanities, 2017.

 - Herrmann, Berenike, Karina van Dalen-Oskam, and Christof Schöch.
 “Revisiting Style, a Key Concept in Literary Studies.”
 Journal of Literary Theory 9, no. 1 (2015): 25–52.